Ninja Experience in Iga from Kyoto with Beef Lunch and Museum

 Offered in: English

 Explore Japan’s legendary ninja homeland, Iga, on a premium one-day excursion from Kyoto Station.
 Travel in comfort to the Ninja Museum, where a guided tour reveals an authentic ninja residence filled with secret compartments and ingenious traps.
-After a delicious Iga beef lunch, immerse yourself in a unique training session led by an English-speaking ninja, mastering hiding skills and techniques.
+After a delicious Iga beef lunch (we also have vegan and halal options), immerse yourself in a unique training session led by an English-speaking ninja, mastering hiding skills and techniques.
 Conclude your adventure at the Iga Ware Store, exploring the rich history of Iga pottery and selecting handcrafted tableware to take home.

 - Complimentary sake, alcoholic drinks, and soft drinks onboard.